Until now we have discussed several aspects of the

 - update rate of agents

-Here we demonstrate how to generate a dataset and execute a simple test run with it.
+Here we demonstrate how to generate a dataset and execute a simple test

 First download the SPB source code from the repository: